mikaeld66/kelda/README.md

-## Main script: 'repo.pl'
+## Main script: repo.pl

 A Perl-script which handles the main parts of the setup.
 The supported commands are:

-- help: short usage description
+- help: *short usage description*
-- sync: seeds or updates the local main repository hierarchy based on given configuration (default: "repo.conf.d/repofile")
+- sync: *seeds or updates the local main repository hierarchy based on given configuration (default: "*repo.conf.d/repofile*")*
-- test: set up links in the test directory pointing to snapshots as configured (default in "repo.conf.d/repofile.test")
+- test: *set up links in the test directory pointing to snapshots as configured (default in "*repo.conf.d/repofile.test*")*
-- prod: set up links in the prod directory pointing to snapshots as configured (default in "repo.conf.d/repofile.prod")
+- prod: *set up links in the prod directory pointing to snapshots as configured (default in "*repo.conf.d/repofile.prod*")*

 ### sync